dolmagrg123/microblog_VPC_deployment/README.md

 ### PURPOSE

-The purpose of this workload is to deploy an application, making sure that the application server, which has the application code is secure in the private subnet.
+The purpose of this workload is to deploy an application, making sure that the application server, which has the application code is secure in the private subnet and our webserver is publicly accessible.
 Also we use Jenkins to automate the deployment process.
 Finally we use Prometheus and Grafana to ensure monitoring of our application.

 ## Provisioning Server Infrastructure: